 PROJECT: THE DANISH Ø-DYSSEY

-Visiting all of the most significant islands across the Danish archipelago
+Visiting all of the most significant, smaller islands across the Danish archipelago

-> Our project to visit all significant islands across the entire Danish archipelago <
+> Our project to visit all the smaller, unique islands across the entire Danish archipelago <

 Remoteness in a Danish context is a small island.
 In Denmark, the word for an island is "ø".
 This letter is a Danish wovel pronounced as the i in the English word bird.
 Denmark is a Nordic island nation consisting of more than several hundred islands of which around 70 are inhabited.
 Most of the population live on the mainland plus the five largest islands.
 Only 102 islands are more than 0,02 square kilometers in area, so the rest are really just rocks or sandbanks with nondescript appearance.
 There are ferries to some of the islands; the rest needs be reached by private sail boat, fishing vessel or sea kayak.
 Some are very remote and difficult to reach.
 Others are district in nature and with wild walks in forests, deserts or along coast lines.
 And some are culturally unique.